Browser-based Android integration tutorial

 [OPTIONAL] Handling a URL callback

 .
-If you do this, Ramp will redirect your users to this URL after the purchase is completed.
+If you do this, Ramp Network will redirect your users to this URL after the purchase is completed.
 You can use this mechanism for your app to detect purchase completion and perform some actions like notifying your user about the purchase status.

 Step 1 - Define a redirection URL